fatiando/website/index.rst

          </a>

          <p>
-         Manages downloading sample data files over HTTP from a server and storing them in a local directory.
+         Manages the download of sample data files over HTTP from a server and storing them in a local directory.
 Used by our other libraries.
          </p>